Styd051/DOOM64-Super-EX-Plus/README.md

 -CRANEO for the sprite Chaingunner  in style DOOM64

--DrPyspy for the sprite Revenant in style DOOM64 and soon the sprite Arch-vile too !
+-DrPyspy for the sprite Revenant and sprite Arch-vile in style DOOM64

 -IDDQD_1337 for the sprite Super Shotgun Zombie in style DOOM64